Table of Contents:

-It’s probably the most popular smart drug in that it’s known to be effective in boosting cognition without causing many side effects.
+It’s one of the most popular "smart drugs" because it’s known to be effective in boosting cognition without causing many side effects.

 Possible side effects: insomnia, anxiety, irritability, stomachaches (basically, common stimulant side effects).

-Possible side effects: The most common side effects include headache, dizziness, stomach upset, anxiety and dry mouth, and less commonly can include muscle pain, weakness, skin rashes, and heart palpitations.
+Possible side effects: headache, dizziness, stomach upset, anxiety and dry mouth, and less commonly can include muscle pain, weakness, skin rashes, and heart palpitations.

 Racetam Family (Drug / Synthetic)

-It is prescribed to help with symptoms of degenerative cognitive disorders and for general memory or attention disorders.
+Aniracetam is a prescription drug with a higher potency than Piracetam, but the effects don't last as long.
+It is prescribed to help with symptoms of degenerative cognitive disorders in the human brain and for general memory or attention disorders.

 Possible side effects: digestive problems, insomnia, and headache.

-While not well studied yet, phenylpiracetam is thought to improve memory and learning while elevating the mood and lowering the symptoms of depression and anxiety.
+While not well studied yet, Phenylpiracetam is thought to improve memory and learning while elevating mood and lowering the symptoms of depression and anxiety.